aymonix/ufwcheck/docs/uninstall.md

 ## Step 3: Remove All Files and Directories

-The following command will permanently delete all scripts, configuration files, and data associated with the tool suite.
+The following command will permanently delete all scripts, configuration files, data, and temporary files associated with the tool suite.

 ```bash
 rm -rf ~/.local/bin/ufwcheck.sh \